UB-Mannheim/PalMA/INSTALL.md

 For a PalMA station you need a computing device (e.g. a regular PC or a Raspberry Pi) with internet access and a monitor connected to it.
 The larger the screen, the greater the benefit.

-PalMA runs on Linux (tested on Debian 9 Stretch and Raspbian), needs a webserver with PHP and SQLite and some viewer programs.
+PalMA runs on Linux (tested on the stable releases of Debian and Raspbian), needs a webserver with PHP and SQLite and some viewer programs.
 Hardware requirements are relatively low.
 For reasonable performance we recommend something at least as powerful as a Raspberry Pi 3.

 ## Required packages